-Within the recruitment and hiring industry, there have been many notable changes that have transformed the way hiring professionals to recruit and continue to recruit in 2018.
-Mainly due to technological advances, these changes have helped to contribute towards a potentially more effective hiring strategy.
+Within the recruitment and hiring industry, there have been many notable changes that have transformed the way hiring professionals recruit and continue to recruit.
+Mainly due to technological advances, these changes have helped to contribute toward a potentially more effective hiring strategy.
 Here are 4 possible ways technology has influenced hiring teams to make more efficient and fair hiring decisions.

 A diverse workforce means a candidate is offered a job role due to their, experience, skillset and potential.
 The hiring decision is made on the premise of these factors rather than a candidate’s personal characteristics affecting their job chances.
-Diversity within a workplace creates varied work styles between employees and generates different approaches towards the same job role.
+Diversity within a workplace creates varied work styles between employees and generates different approaches toward the same job role.
 This can allow for more varied ideas, thoughts and perspectives that may not have been considered if a workplace lacks diversity.
 Recruitment technology has the potential to reduce or eliminate the risk of bias in the hiring process.
 Through automation, CVs can be consistently and accurately reviewed using the exact same criteria for every candidate during the first initial screening stage.
 This means ‘suitable’ candidates will progress further because of how well their CV matches the requirements of the job description, and not because of any other unfairly influential factors.

 Efficient hiring process